 Another source of uncertainty is how low clouds respond to changes in the aerosols—the suspended solid or liquid particles—within them.
 In aerosols, both natural and anthropogenic (human) perturbations can affect how clouds scatter or absorb radiation, how they create precipitation, and how long they live.

-Starting this June, a new research campaign sponsored by the U.S. Department of Energy (DOE) will address such modeling uncertainties.
-The Aerosol and Cloud Experiments in Eastern North Atlantic (ACE-ENA) campaign, an attempt to fill in some observational data gaps, is slated to run in two 40-day phases—one in June and July this year, and one in January and February of 2018.
+A research campaign sponsored by the U.S. Department of Energy (DOE) will address such modeling uncertainties.
+The Aerosol and Cloud Experiments in the Eastern North Atlantic (ACE-ENA) campaign, an attempt to fill in some observational data gaps, is slated to run in two 40-day phases—one in June and July of 2017, and one in January and February of 2018.

 While examining key cloud and aerosol processes in a remote marine setting, ACE-ENA scientists will also address a range of science objectives.
 They will investigate budgeting and seasonal variations in cloud condensation nuclei; the microphysical and macrophysical structures within MBL clouds; how environmental air mixes—entrains—into currents and clouds; and how well present-day algorithms deal with new airborne measurements of turbulence, liquid water content, and the size of droplets from both drizzle and clouds.